-- If for some reason, your plans change and you decide not to live on campus, you must contact the housing office ASAP.
-Please make sure to adhere to all University refund policies regarding housing withdrawal found on the Bursar website.
+- If for some reason, your plans change and you decide not to live on campus, you must contact the housing office ASAP and complete the housing cancellation form located at https://njcu.erezlife.com.
+Please make sure to adhere to all University refund policies regarding housing withdrawal found on the Bursar website and the housing contract.

 Continue to check your NJCU email for further updates.